+The behaviour of the SO_2 converter will affect most parameters within the sulphuric acid plant, everything from the SO_2 emission to temperatures and production figures.
+Consequently being able to accurately simulate the SO_2 converter is crucial not only to predict the effect of a change on the SO_2 conversion but also for most other parameters within the plant.
+This also means that an accurate model for the SO_2 converter is a crucial piece of the puzzle for simulating the sulphuric acid plant as a whole.

+Requirements for a good model

-The behaviour of the SO2 converter will affect most parameters within the sulphuric acid plant, everything from the SO2 emission to temperatures and producplant as a whole include thermodynamic models in order to estimate the equilibrium for different conditions kinetic models to estimate the reaction rate at different conditions and catalyst and pressure loss models to estimate the pressure drop over the catalyst beds.
-The SO2 converter model combines the different sub-models with input on the plant configuration and feed gas to simulate the resulting temperatures. pressures and SO2 conversion, see Fig. 14 for a schematic drawing of the input and outputs.
-Using the model to find optimum conditions for the plant Haldor Topsoe combines an accurate SO2 converter model with good knowledge of the different catalyst types to find the optimum set of conditions and catalyst for the specific set of constraints and demands at the individual plant.
-For instance, one can see that with standard potassium-protion figures.
-Consequently being able to accurately simulate the SO2 converter is crucial not only to predict the effect of a change on the SO2 conversion but also for most other parameters within the plant This also means that an accurate model for the SO2 converter is a crucial piece of the puzzle for simulating the sulphuric acid temperature rise.
+To achieve an accurate model for an SO2 converter, several sub-models are required.
+The converter model must include thermodynamic models in order to estimate the equilibrium for different conditions, kinetic models to estimate the reaction rate at different conditions and catalyst and pressure loss models to estimate the pressure drop over the catalyst beds.
+The SO2 converter model combines the different sub-models with input on the plant configuration and feed gas to simulate the resulting temperatures, pressures and SO_2 conversion, see Fig. 14 for a schematic drawing of the input and outputs.

+Using the model to find optimum conditions for the plant

+Haldor Topsoe combines an accurate SO2 converter model with good knowledge of the different catalyst types to find the optimum set of conditions and catalyst for the specific set of constraints and demands at the individual plant.
+For instance, one can see that with standard potassium-promoted catalyst (VK38) reducing the inlet temperature in a first bed from 420°C to 390°C will increase the catalyst volume requirement dramatically and will thus not be feasible for most plants, see Fig. 15.
+The simulations, however, also present a solution to this, using cesium-promoted catalyst (VK59) in the top of the bed, as this will limit the increase in required catalyst volume (Fig. 16).

+Haldor Topsoe's converter simulation can also illustrate how important it is to operate at the optimum inlet temperatures when operating less active catalyst.
+At lower temperatures, the bulk of the catalyst will be used to achieve the initial temperature rise.
 This means that if the catalyst has lower activity, there might be insufficient catalyst left for the main conversion and the total bed conversion will drop dramatically.
 If the inlet temperature is higher, the bulk of the catalyst will contribute significantly to conversion and loss of activity, although still important, will have a smaller effect (Fig. 17).
 By using the SO2 converter model, Haldor Topsoe can thus continuously predict and optimise the bed temperatures in the plant as the catalyst deactivates.

-Requirements for a good model To achieve an accurate model for an SO2 converter, several sub-models are catalyst will be used to achieve the initial
+Process layout and equipment sizing